Edin93/motiv/README.md

 # Motiv

 #### Running the application for development
+* To run the application for development, you need to have the following installed on your machine:
+    * Ubuntu 22.04.2 LTS (preferrably)
+    * Git
+    * NVM
+    * NodeJS
+    * Docker
+    * Docker Compose
+    * VSCode (as the IDE)
+    * ...
+    * For more informations about the tools and their versions check the Technical part on [Notion](https://www.notion.so/Technical-b0b079be97bd4ef183235744489eccd1).

+#### Using Docker without needing to use sudo
+* To be able to use Docker without `sudo` each time, you need to do the following steps:
+* Add the docker group if it doesn't already exist:
+    * ```sudo groupadd docker```
+* Add the connected user "$USER" to the docker group.
+Change the user name to match your preferred user if you do not want to use your current user:
+    * ```sudo gpasswd -a $USER docker```

 #### To run the applications with docker-compose:
 * Need to have:
-    * PS: maybe you'll need to run the Docker and the docker compose commands with `sudo` (will get back to that issue later on).
+    * PS: maybe you'll need to run the Docker and the docker compose commands with `sudo` if you haven't done the previous steps.
-    * Docker version 24.0.4 installed
-    * docker-compose version 1.29.2 installed
     * To run the application you will not need to do the commands mentioned on the backend part and the frontend ones, Docker compose will take care of all of that.
 You will only need to run the following command:
         * ```docker-compose up```
     * VERY IMPORTANT: each time we update the code of the frontend or the backend we need to rerun the `docker-compose` command with the following option `--build` so that the docker-compose can rebuild the docker images and containers with the newly updated code, so the full command is: